We love and respect trees. From the mightiest oak to the tiniest dogwood we love them all. Yes even the Sweetgums and Pines.

 - Cleaning is the general process for pruning and trimming trees.
 It is the removal of dead, dying, diseased, crossing, poorly attached, and unhealthy branches from the crown of a tree.

 - Thinning is the process of selectively removing branches to improve the structure of a tree and to increase light penetration and air movement through the crown.
 Proper thinning opens the foliage of a tree, reduces weight on heavy limbs, and helps retain the tree’s natural shape.
-Thinning should be concentrated on the outer portions of the canopy, leaving as many branches on the interior crown as possible.
+Tree thinning should reduce the density of the trees canopy by removing limbs from the outer portions.
+While leaving some interior branches intact to improve airflow through the canopy and light penetration.

 - Reduction reduces the size of a tree, often for utility line clearance.
 Reducing a tree’s height or spread is best accomplished by pruning back the leaders and branch terminals to secondary branches that are large enough to assume the terminal roles (at least one-third the diameter of the cut stem).
 Compared to topping, reduction helps maintain the form and structural integrity of the tree.
 This is the most common approach to pruning Bradford pear trees.